Avar language: Geographic distribution

 It is spoken mainly in the western and southern parts of the Russian Caucasus republic of Dagestan, and the Balaken, Zaqatala regions of north-western Azerbaijan.
 Some Avars live in other regions of Russia.
-There are also small communities of speakers living in the Russian republics of Chechnya and Kalmykia; in Georgia, Kazakhstan, Ukraine, Jordan, and the Marmara Sea region of Turkey.
+There are also small communities of speakers living in the Russian republics of Chechnya and Kalmykia; in Georgia, Kazakhstan, Ukraine, Jordan, and the Marmara Sea and Maraş region of Turkey.
 It is spoken by about 1,200,000 people worldwide.
 UNESCO classifies Avar as vulnerable to extinction.

 Status

 It is one of six literary languages of Dagestan, where it is spoken not only by the Avar, but also serves as the language of communication between different ethnic and linguistic groups.

 Dialects

 Glottolog lists 14 dialects of Avar, some of which correspond to the villages where they are spoken.
 The dialects are listed in alphabetical order based on their name in Glottolog: